koji-project/koji/docs/source/writing_koji_code.rst

    While much of the older code in Koji does not, we try to stick to it with new code
--  Code which is imported into CLI or needed for stand-alone API calls must be running in both 2.6+ and 3.x python versions.
-Six library is used when needed.
-Basic list of affected files is:
+-  Code which is imported into CLI or needed for stand-alone API calls must run in both 2.6+ and 3.x python versions.
+We use the python-six library for compatibility.
+The affected files are:
      - ``cli/*``
      - ``koji/__init__.py``
      - ``koji/auth.py``